-On April 13, 2021, the Company entered into an agreement with Brio Financial Group, LLC ("Brio") pursuant to which Brio will provide Stanley M. Gloss to serve as the Chief Financial Officer of the Company and also provide certain other specified financial and accounting services typically provided by a chief financial officer (the "Brio Agreement"), which are described more fully in the Brio Agreement (the "CFO Services").
-The term of the Brio Agreement will run through March 31, 2022, unless terminated by either party upon 10 days prior written notice to the other party, pursuant to the terms of the Brio Agreement.
-The Company will pay a monthly fixed fee of \$7,500 for the CFO Services during the term of the Brio Agreement.
-In addition, 25,000 restricted shares of Common Stock were issued to Brio which vests over the 1 year term of the Brio Agreement.
-Furthermore, the Company issued Stanley M. Gloss stock options to purchase up to 100,000 shares of the Company's Common Stock, which options vested fully upon execution of the Brio Agreement and shall be exercisable at a price equal to \$5.00 per share.
+On April 13, 2021, the Company entered into an agreement with Brio Financial Group, LLC ("Brio") pursuant to which Brio provided Stanley M. Gloss to serve as the Chief Financial Officer of the Company and also provided certain other specified financial and accounting services typically provided by a chief financial officer (the "Brio Agreement"), which are described more fully in the Brio Agreement (the "CFO Services").
+The term of the Brio Agreement runs through March 31, 2022, unless terminated by either party upon 10 days prior written notice to the other party, pursuant to the terms of the Brio Agreement.
+The Company pays a monthly fixed fee of \$7,500 for the CFO Services during the term of the Brio Agreement.
+In addition, 25,000 restricted shares of Common Stock were issued to Brio which vests over the 1-year term of the Brio Agreement.
+Furthermore, the Company issued Stanley M. Gloss stock options to purchase up to 100,000 shares of the Company's Common Stock, which options vested fully upon execution of the Brio Agreement and shall be exercisable at a price equal to the public price of the Company's Common Stock sold in our initial public offering.